dfsp-spirit/freesurferformats/README.md

 ### Development version (from GitHub)

 You can try the development version if you need features which have not been released yet.
-Use at your own risk though.
+Use at your own risk though, development is currently happending on master and the chance of grabbing a broken version is real.
+Please run the tests before using the dev version (see the *Unit tests / CI* section below).

 If you do not have `devtools` installed and loaded yet: